ansforge/IG-modele-objets-sante/input/pagecontent/types_donnees.md

 * les types de données complexes, décrits dans cette partie qui sont des éléments réutilisables encapsulant des types de données primitifs.

 {% sql {
-    "query" : " select name as Name, Description, Web from Resources WHERE Type = 'StructureDefinition' and Name like 'Adresse' OR 'AutoriteEnregistrement' OR 'BoiteLettreMSS' OR 'CoordonneeGeographique' OR 'CapaciteHabitation' OR 'CapaciteAccueil' OR 'Contact' OR 'ConceptCode' OR 'Diplome' OR 'DivisionTerritoriale' OR 'Evenement' OR 'Groupement' OR 'Horaire' OR 'LangueParlee' OR 'Lieu' OR 'Membre' OR 'Metadonnee' OR 'Patientele' OR 'PersonnePhysique' OR 'Telecommunication' OR 'Zone'", "class" : "lines",
+    "query" : " select name as Name, Description, Web from Resources WHERE Type = 'StructureDefinition' and Name like 'Code' OR 'DateHeure' OR 'Date' OR 'Heure' OR 'Identifiant' OR 'Indicateur' OR 'Mesure' OR 'Montant' OR 'Numerique' OR 'ObjetBinaire' OR 'Texte'", "class" : "lines",
     "columns" : [
         { "title" : "Titre du profil", "type" : "link", "source" : "Name", "target" : "Web"},